WSAiOS/CocktailBookFoundation/README.md

 ## ❓ Optional (Bonus) Tasks

 **Persist a list of favorite cocktails**.
 Setting cocktails as favorite is good while using the app but once the app is closed and launched again, all the favorite cocktails will be gone.
-Provide a way to persist the user choice so that when next launching the app, the choice of favorite programs is "remembered".
+Provide a way to persist the user choice so that when next launching the app, the choice of favorite cocktails is "remembered".

 **Handle errors from the CocktailsAPI**.
 While working on the main tasks, the API will never fail.
 However there is an option to initialize the `FakeCocktailsAPI` such that it will fail for couple of times before succeeding.